areeb90/LangGraphh/README.md

 Inside that folder, Chroma manages SQLite + Parquet files that hold vectors and metadata.

+## TL;DR Summary

+You built a Streamlit chat app powered by a LangGraph state machine.

+Every user turn:

+1- A fresh SystemMessage is injected with the system prompt, a rolling summary, and retrieved Chroma memories relevant to the latest user message.

+2- An intent classifier routes to: tools, chat, or clarify.

+3- Tools (calculator/time) are orchestrated safely for up to 3 call rounds.

+4- The turn is summarized and that short summary is persisted into Chroma for future retrieval.

+- The UI shows:

+chat bubbles,

+tool-call traces,

+a persistent memory panel (queryable, count shown, wipe button).

+- All state (messages, intent, summary) lives in AgentState; UI rendering uses a separate chat_log for clean display.

 <img width="1920" height="912" alt="image" src="https://github.com/user-attachments/assets/ee6c125a-92a6-4d42-83e4-0c3d857f8da2" />

 <img width="1920" height="894" alt="image" src="https://github.com/user-attachments/assets/e475b34f-d10d-4772-8c0b-59648558a3c1" />